MY ESWRA LOGIN

 15 Registration

 The conference website should have a link to the conference registration.
-The local organisational committee will usually run the registration process either through their institution or a third party contracted to the local organisational committee The local organisational committee is responsible for managing the third party, (except when other arrangements have agreed) and will pass regular updates on participants to the local organisational committee
+The local organising committee will usually run the registration process either through their institution or a third party contracted to the local organising committee The local organising committee is responsible for managing the third party, (except when other arrangements have agreed) and will pass regular updates on participants to the local organising committee.

 16 Cancellation policy